 Avoid stepping on or squashing the box elder bug, as the insect may stain carpets, other fabrics, or walls.
 Simply vacuuming the insect up may prove effective instead.
 For large-scale box elder infestations, a pest control professional may need to come to the home in order to eliminate the unwelcome visitors completely.

-Are Box Elders Surrounding Your Business?
+Are Box Elders Surrounding Your House?